Firefox-Pro-Coding/react-composition-api/README.md

 ## Tips
+Want to learn more about composition api?
+Check out vue composition api RFC https://vue-composition-api-rfc.netlify.app/

-If you are using fast refresh in development, and wish states to preserve when component was changed and hot reloaded, all the states that preserve must be in a observable.
+If you are using fast refresh in development, and wish states to preserve when component was changed and hot reloaded, all the states that preserve must be in a observable, because observable calls were cached when hot reload, and others were not.
 ```tsx
 const Component = defineComponent(() => {
   // rootRef will be a new ref with current as null when component hot reloaded